nktr-cp/RNAfolding/README.md

 This repository implements multiple algorithms for RNA secondary structure prediction, focusing on dynamic programming approaches.

 - Nussinov Algorithm: Predicts the optimal secondary structure by maximizing the number of base pairs.
-- Zuker Algorithm (upcoming): Finds a thermodynamically stable structure by minimizing free energy.
+- Zuker Algorithm: Finds a thermodynamically stable structure by minimizing free energy.

 ---